guillaumelobet/science_valorisation/readme.md

 - [@guillaumelobet](https://twitter.com/guillaumelobet)

-This document was created for a workshop during the [Let's talk science 2015](http://letstalkscience.be/) in Leuven.
+This document was created for the [Let's talk science 2015](http://letstalkscience.be/) event that took place in Leuven, Belgium.

-## Outline
+## Outline of the workshop

 1. Present your research topic

 2. [Scientometrics](#anchor1)
 	- Introduction
-	- Group discussions
+	- Group discussions (groups with similar research field)
-		- In my field of research, what do I know about:
+		- In your field, what do you know about:
 			- the journal impact factors
 			- the researchers h-index
 		- What are the limitations of
 			- impact factor
 			- h-index
 			- altmetrics
-	- Sharing and conclusions
+	- Sharing and discussions

 3. [Publish everything](#anchor2)
 	- Group discussions
-		- What type of scientific product do I produce?
+		- List scientific output in your fields
-		- How can I valorise my production (what do I already do?)
+		- How can you valorise this production?
+		- What do you already do?
 	- Sharing
 	- Tools presentations
 	- In practice